Overview

 following investment risks:

-Interest-rate Risk: Fluctuations in interest rates may cause investment
+• Interest-rate Risk: Fluctuations in interest rates may cause investment prices

-prices to fluctuate.
-For example, when interest rates rise, yields on existing
+to fluctuate.
+For example, when interest rates rise, yields on existing bonds

-reaction to tangible and intangible events and conditions.
-This type of risk
+to tangible and intangible events and conditions.
+This type of risk is caused

-is caused by external factors independent of a security’s particular
+by external factors independent of a security’s particular underlying

-underlying circumstances.
-For example, political, economic, and social
+circumstances.
+For example, political, economic, and social conditions may

-Inflation Risk: When any type of inflation is present, a dollar today will not
+• Inflation Risk: When any type of inflation is present, a dollar today will not buy

-buy as much as a dollar next year, because purchasing power is eroding at
+as much as a dollar next year, because purchasing power is eroding at the

-value of the dollar against the currency of the investment’s originating
+of the dollar against the currency of the investment’s originating country.

-may have to be reinvested at a potentially lower rate of return (i.e. interest
+have to be reinvested at a potentially lower rate of return (i.e. interest rate).

 • Business Risk: These risks are associated with a particular industry or a